BoHongtao/Admin-LTE/README.md

 4. cd admin-lte/config , open and update db.php; as you mysql-config update this file;

-5. open chrome and visit this virtual site ; enjoy it!!
+5. open chrome and visit this virtual site ; Administrator is admin and password is 111aaa ; enjoy it!!

 ![](https://github.com/BoHongtao/Admin-LTE/blob/master/admin-lte/web/uploads/info.png)